 All equipment including the hockey bag should be washed/cleaned on a regular basis and periodic spraying with an alcohol based equipment disinfecting spray is also recommended.
-The Centers for Disease Control (CDC) issue warnings to athletes and sports teams to routinely clean all sports equipment due to a dramatic increase in serious infections.
+Athletes and sports teams should routinely clean all sports equipment due to a dramatic increase in serious infections.
 Cleaning can be done at home or through professional cleaning services.
-The CDC recommends professional cleaning at least once a year.
+Professional cleaning is recommended at least once a year.